Posted on 15 June 2018

 HOW TO JOIN:

 A musician and urban geographer, Tom Peyton is captivated by the unintentional, immersive soundscapes created through the everyday functioning of cities.
 His work builds upon existing aural experiences through physical, percussive engagement with the built environment.
-In addition to composing urban interventions, Tom is also a touring drummer and founding member of DoTank:Brooklyn and Nuit Blanche New York.
+In addition to composing urban interventions, Tom is also a musician and founding member of DoTank:Brooklyn and Nuit Blanche New York.

 ABOUT TWO BOOTS PIZZA: